maxmcd/blog/content/posts/http321.md

 to eek out more efficiency.
 Recently I was experimenting with HTTP3+Go to do network tunnelling and got exposed to more of its features.

-Let's use what I've learned and have a bit of weird fun.
 If HTTP3 can do ordered streams then surely we can stream HTTP2 within an HTTP3 connection?
 And if HTTP2 can do bidirectional streaming over a single connection then surely you can implement HTTP1 over it?
 Right?

 ![](../http31-t.png)